flengyel/RYLR998-LoRa/README.md

 *  Serial port output cannot be one character at a time, since complete AT commands have to be sent to the RYLR998 through the serial port.
 *  Receiving and parsing responses from AT commands takes precedence over sending AT commands, which includes sending text.

+## Trademarks
+The LoRa® Mark and Logo are trademarks of Semtech Corporation or its affiliates.

 ## Disclaimer

 This is a work in progress.
 I'm taking my time adding IRC-like display functions with the Python curses library slowly and deliberately with all due sloth, so slowly that I would be fired and blacklisted if I were doing this professionally; flunked and expelled without a degree and a boatload of predatory private student loans at usurious interest rates if I were in college; and defunded and defrocked if I were an academician.